ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

+\Figref{fig:enter-label} shows examples of prompts for both fine-tuned and zero-shot regimes of ArcheType.
+We style our fine-tuned prompt after the instruction-following method described in~\cite{alpaca}.
+We treat the semantics of the \textit{INSTRUCTION} field as a hyperparameter, and fix it at training time.
+The extended context includes the samples, the table name, and computed summary statistics including standard deviation, median and mode.
+In zero-shot, we again treat \textit{INSTRUCTION} as a hyperparameter, sweeping over a space of possible semantic structures. \textit{INPUT} is handled identically to fine-tuned.
+In zero-shot, the prompt also includes \textit{OPTIONS}, or allowable column names, from which the model is expected to choose.
+The suffix \textit{ANSWER:} cues the LLM to supply the label (in this case,``number'').

+The heuristic optimization of this process is sometimes referred to as \emph{prompt engineering}, and is treated as an important contribution by existing zero-shot CTA methods~\cite{kayali2023chorus, korini2023column}.
+However, recent phenomenological studies of foundation models have raised significant doubts as to the near-term stability and long-term viability of prompt engineering as a method~\cite{sclar_quantifying_2023}.
+In fine-tuned ArcheType, we fix a single prompt serialization strategy, as the prompt is learned during the fine-tuning process and has little impact on the model output, as long as it is consistent.
+In zero-shot ArcheType, unlike previous methods, we treat the choice of prompt as a hyperparameter.
+We provide experimental support for this idea in \Secref{sec:ablations-prompt-ser}.

+\myparagraph{Serialization strategies.} We explore six distinct serialization strategies, illustrated in \Figref{fig:prompt-types}.
+The strategies labeled "C" and "K" were proposed in~\cite{kayali2023chorus} and \cite{korini2023column}, respectively.
+The remaining serialization strategies are designed to test the effect of varying prompt length, position, and tone; "N" adopts a casual, conversational tone and uses simple language, "I" inverts the position of prompt and context, compared to the other strategies, and "S" is designed to be as short as possible while remaining clear.
+Our "B" prompt is written in a technical and formal tone, similar to prompt "S", but more verbose.
+We use a minor variant of our "B" prompt in our fine-tuned experiments; the semantic differences are shown in \cite{penfever2023archetype}.

-In keeping with our observations in \Tabref{tab:prompt-ablation}, our main results \Tabref{tab:main-results-zs} are evaluated using all six prompts; we report performance on the best-performing one.
-We include the label set $L$ in the prompt.
-In order to simplify the label space further for our open-source models, we attempt to detect using simple type testing whether all elements of the context are numeric; if so, we limit $L$ to labels which are numeric (selecting which labels are exclusively numeric is a one-time optimization per dataset -- on SOTAB-27, it required about five minutes).
+\myparagraph{Prompt Serialization in ArcheType Zero Shot (ZS).} We have evaluated ArcheType ZS using all six prompts in \cite{penfever2023archetype}; we report performance on the best-performing configuration.
+Note that we include the label set $L$ in the prompt.
+In order to simplify the label space further for open-source models, we attempt to detect using simple type testing whether all elements of the context are numeric; if so, we limit $L$ to labels which are numeric (selecting which labels are exclusively numeric is a one-time optimization per dataset -- on SOTAB-27, it required about five minutes).

-\paragraph{Prompt serialization in ArcheType-ft.} We follow the Alpaca instruction format described in \cite{alpaca} and omit the label set $L$ to make more efficient use of the context window.
+\myparagraph{Prompt Serialization in ArcheType Fine Tuned (FT).} We follow the Alpaca instruction format described in \cite{alpaca} and omit the label set $L$ to make more efficient use of the context window.